HunterBelanger/mini-minipic/doc/setups.md

 # Setups

-Input parameters to run a miniPIC simulation must be provided before compiling via a specific source file defining the `setup` function.
+Input parameters to run a (mini)miniPIC simulation must be provided before compiling via a specific source file defining the `setup` function.
 The setup function is then used to initiate global parameters in the `Params` class.

 A list of setups can be found in the directory `src/setups/`.